Sweeteners - sugars

-- Corn syrup and high fructose corn syrup are sugars made from corn.
-Corn syrup is often used in soft drinks, baked goods, and some canned products.
-It is a liquid and is made of maltose, glucose, and dextrose sugars.
+- High fructose corn syrup (HFCS) and corn syrup are made from corn.
+Sugar and HFCS have almost the same level of sweetness.
+HFCS is often used in soft drinks, baked goods, and some canned products.

 - Erythritol is a naturally occurring sugar alcohol found in fruit and fermented foods.
-It is 60 - 70% as sweet as table sugar, yet it has less calories, does not raise blood sugar, does not cause tooth decay, and does not cause stomach side effects, unlike other sugar alcohols.
+It is 60 to 70% as sweet as table sugar, but has fewer calories.
+Also, it does not result in as much of a rise in blood sugar after meals or cause tooth decay.
+Unlike other sugar alcohols, it does not cause stomach upset.

 Other types of natural sugars:

 - Invert sugar is used in a liquid form to help keep candies and baked items sweet.

 - Agave nectar is a highly processed type of sugar from the Agave tequiliana (tequila) plant.
 Agave nectar is about 1 1/2 times sweeter than regular sugar.
 It has about 60 calories per tablespoon or 60 calories per 12 grams, compared to 40 calories for the same amount of table sugar.
 Agave nectar is not healthier than honey, sugar, HFCS, or any other type of sweetener.

 - Glucose is found in fruits in small amounts.
 It is also a syrup made from corn starch.

 - Lactose (milk sugar) is the carbohydrate that is in milk.
 It is made up of glucose and galactose.

 - Maltose (malt sugar) is produced during fermentation.
 It is found in beer and breads.